ogechikoel/TB-Mortality-Incidence-Time-Series/README.md

 To make the analysis interactive and user-friendly, I also built a Shiny dashboard where you can:

-Explore trends and seasonality in TB incidence
+- Explore trends and seasonality in TB incidence

-View model diagnostics such as residuals and decompositions

-Generate forecasts for future TB incidence with just a click
+-View model diagnostics such as residuals and decompositions -Generate forecasts for future TB incidence with just a click

 I created this project out of curiosity and a passion for making data insights more accessible.
 Feel free to explore, fork the repo, or reach out if you have feedback or are working on similar public health projects.

 ---

 ## 📦 Features